hsuyumin/hsuyumin.github.io/_pages/publications.md

 `Keywords` centralization, elite capture, public service provision, difference-in-differences

-## Exploring the Microfoundations of the Link between Regressive Taxation and the Welfare State: Experimental Evidence from the United States
+## Information, Equal Treatment, and Support for Regressive Taxation: Experimental Evidence from the United States
 * Status: Revise and Resubmit.
 * Paper to be presented at MPSA 2022